imsnif/bandwhich/README.md

 Note that since `what` sniffs network packets, it requires root privileges - so you might want to use it with (for example) `sudo`.

 ### Contributing
 Contributions of any kind are very welcome.
-If you'd like a new feature, please open an issue or a PR.
+If you'd like a new feature (or found a bug), please open an issue or a PR.

 ### License
 MIT